iiab/iiab/roles/9-local-addons/README.rst

 Packaging
 ---------

-Add your role into the main.yml file in the meta directory of the 7-local-addons role.
+Add your role into the main.yml file in the tasks directory of the 9-local-addons role.
 It will now get installed as part of the next ansible run.

 More Info
 ---------

-Have a look at the docs section of this git repo for more detailed information.
+Have a look at https://github.com/iiab/iiab/wiki/IIAB-Architecture (offline at http://box/info/IIAB-Architecture.html) for more detailed information.